esdg/GodotSceneManager/README.md

 2. **Extract** and copy the `addons` folder to your project root
 3. **Build** your project: `Build > Build Solution` in Godot
 4. **Enable** the plugin: `Project > Project Settings > Plugins > SceneManager`
+5. The plugin adds the AutoLoad `ScenesManagerController` automatically

 ✅ **Verification**: You should see the Scene Manager tab in Godot's editor